Updated on 16th September 2024

 • A bill of lading that shows the type, quantity, and the destination of the goods

-It’s important to note the difference between an invoice and a commercial invoice.
-A commercial invoice includes additional information to regular invoices such as a description of the goods being shipped by the trading companies, the value, quality and unit price of the importing goods and any applicable trade terms and or import duties.
+A commercial invoice includes additional information compared to regular invoices such as a description of the goods being shipped by the trading companies, the value, quality and unit price of the importing goods and any applicable trade terms or import duties.

 If you are working with a Chinese supplier or manufacturer that has experience exporting to Australia, they will be familiar with the requirements for Free On Board import/export as well as the documentation required by the freight forwarder.